mayasharma2110/Keep-Riding/README.md

 > "div class="d-none d-md-block"> Original size image here"

+I also resized the images used on the contact page in case this improved performance although it was not directly suggested in the report.
+I added a media query into css so that small devices used the resized image instead.

 The link above did mention that it is common to serve 3-5 sizes of an image, however in the interest of time I stuck with just 2 sizes.
 If more time was available more sizes could have been created using the above code and adding some extra html code for which image size to display and when.